 Although the list of Thailand’s highlights seems endless, there are still many places in Thailand that are not yet overrun by tourists.
 Nonetheless, many of them are but certainly worth discovering.
-Interesting cities oozing with local culture.
-Small laid-back riverine towns and spectacular nature reserves.
+Interesting cities oozing with local culture, small laid-back riverside towns and spectacular nature reserves.
 Not exactly hidden gems, but without the usual crowds, only visited by the few travelers in the know.

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.

-Drive for 150km to the North East of Bangkok and you’ll end up in some of the most beautiful nature that Thailand has to offer.
+Less than 150km to the North East of Bangkok some of the most beautiful nature that Thailand has to offer awaits you.
 Khao Yai national park was established in 1968 making it the oldest and the 3rd largest national park in Thailand.

 Some facts: 40 waterfalls, 60 mammal species, 74 reptile species, almost 350 bird species, 1 million bats, over 3000 plant species, highest elevation 1350m.
+Impressive right?
 However, Khao Yai isn’t about numbers.
-The beauty of Khao Yai is something you have to see with your own eyes.
+Instead, the beauty of Khao Yai is something you have to see with your own eyes.

 Wildlife in Khao Yao is plentiful, but as anywhere difficult to spot.
 However, you should know that you are sharing the park with Siamese crocodile, bear, pangolin, badger and leopard.
 Even more so, no less than 18 tigers, including 6 cubs have been spotted by surveillance cameras as early back as 2017.
 Sightings of endangered animals are rare though.
 The chances to spot gibbon, wild pig, deer, macaque and wild elephant are slightly better.

-Honestly, when we were there, we only spotted a few gibbons, birds and a whole lot of bats.
-We weren’t disappointed, because the luscious flora and the quietness of the jungle more than made up for it.
+To be honest, when we were there, we only spotted a few gibbons, birds and a whole lotta bats.
+No disappointment here, the luscious flora and the quietness of the jungle more than made up for it.

 Entrance fee to the park is THB400 for adult foreigners (Thai only pay THB40).
 There’s an extra fee of THB10 for your bicycle, THB30 for your motorbike or THB50 for your car.
 In December and January, as well as public holidays the park tends to get overrun with visitors.
 Actually, the best time to visit would be in rainy season (June-October).
 Normally it won’t rain every day and nature is at its best.
 Lush green forest, active wildlife and filled up waterfalls.
 Admittedly, treks might be a bit tougher than in dry season.

 It’s not a bad idea to book a tour with one of the many travel agencies in nearby Pak Chong village.
 Most likely your guest house in Pak Chong can offer tours as well.
 Most common tours include a night safari, bat caves and special wildlife spotting tours.
 It’s also possible to book 1 or 2 day trips from Bangkok with transport and accommodation included.
 Of course you can explore independently, but then it’s advisable to have your own transport. .

 More things to see/do in Khao Yai